enkidevs/curriculum/linux/user-and-file-management/linux-intro/why-use-linux.md

 There are many reasons to choose Linux over other operating systems.
 Let's start with the fact that **it's completely free to use**.

 To be more specific, all of Linux is *open-source*[1].

 For this reason, there are about 600 *flavors* of Linux available.
 We'll cover some of them later.

+> 💡Fun fact: the most popular OS for mobile phones, Android, is a modified version of Linux

-And here are a few more reasons to use Linux:
+Here are a few more reasons to use Linux:
-- It *works with any system* (from low-end to high-end)
+- It *works with any hardware* (from low-end to high-end)
 - It's *secure* (no antivirus needed)
-- It's *fully customizable*
+- It's *fully customizable* (you can change anything you want!)

 For these reasons, Linux is the most popular platform used by developers (according to Stack Overflow; see the Learn More link).